syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-This property selects the item in the DropDownList when the item is entered in the Search text box.
+This property selects the item in the DropDownList when the item is entered in the Search textbox.

 Default Value: